-Embroidered towel was an integral attribute of Ukrainians’ everydaylife and also important life events.
-There are specific ornaments dedicated for different life events and common for certain area.
-Nowadays embroidered towels are still used during on weddings – newlyweds step on it during the ceremony.
+Embroidered towel was an integral attribute of Ukrainians’ everyday life and also important life events.
+There are specific ornaments dedicated for different life events and common for certain areas.
+Nowadays embroidered towels are still used during weddings – newlyweds step on it during the ceremony.

-Ukrainian carols (koliadka) are a kaleidoscop of christian and pagan legends, melodies and texts that differ from region to region.
-Tradition of carolling has been in Ukraine for generations and is an integral part of this Holiday tradition.
+Ukrainian carols (koliadka) are a kaleidoscope of christian and pagan legends, melodies and texts that differ from region to region.
+The tradition of carolling has been in Ukraine for generations and is an integral part of this Holiday tradition.

 Immerse yourself in the Ukrainian Christmas atmosphere with this carol playlist.

 As per our initial idea, we strived to highlight Ukrainian culture and traditions so more people could appreciate them!